Fitness gurus tell us we should be training to “stick it to our haters”.

 Don’t.
 Get.
 Me.
 Wrong.

-If your cousin Jill has always made sly little digs about your size and you rock up to your next family event four dress sizes smaller, you should take great pleasure in instructing her how to f**k all the way off or perhaps even just kill her judgmental glare with a smile…
+If your cousin Jill has always made sly little digs about your weight, and you rock up to your next family event 4 dress sizes smaller with an a** that could crack walnuts, you should take great pleasure in instructing her to “f**k all the way off”, or perhaps even just kill her judgmental glare with a smile…

 But today I want to go deeper than this.